MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 Sampling profiling is useful as an initial analysis of code performance.
 You can perform sampling profiling in Visual Studio Code on AL code.
 Sampling profiling is based on a snapshot of running code.
 It gets the AL stack frame of the currently executing AL method in the context of an attached session in a given time interval.

 Sampling is not as accurate as instrumentation profiling is.
 But it can give an indication about the self-time of an AL method.
-The benefit of doing sampling is that it is less noisy and is much faster to get profile information.
+The benefit of doing sampling profiling is that it is less noisy and is much faster to get profile information.

-There are a few server restrictions for sampling profiling:
+There are a few server restrictions for sampling profiling to be aware of:

 - The maximum duration of a sampling session is 10 minutes.
 This is a configurable server setting.
 - The number of stack frame entries is limited to 2000.
 This is a configurable server setting.